This activity can only be used in Nanoflows that run in an offline-first app (a native or offline PWA app).

 2.2 Unsynchronized Objects

-With the Unsychronized objects mode, all objects with changes committed to the offline database are synchronized.
-The synchronization is bi-directional, meaning both the server database and the local database are updated for these objects.
+Using the Unsynchronized objects mode, all objects with changes committed to the offline database are synchronized.
+Information about objects deleted since the last synchronization is also sent to the server.
 For more information, see the Synchronization Behavior section below.

 2.3 Selected Objects